chrisgurney/obsidian-note-toolbar/README.md

 <details>
 <summary>Installing beta versions via BRAT</summary>
-[BRAT](https://github.com/TfTHacker/obsidian42-brat) lets you beta-test plugins, to provide feedback.<br/>
+<a href="https://github.com/TfTHacker/obsidian42-brat">BRAT</a> lets you beta-test plugins, to provide feedback.<br/>
 <br/>
-I welcome [your feedback](https://github.com/chrisgurney/obsidian-note-toolbar/discussions) and any [issues](https://github.com/chrisgurney/obsidian-note-toolbar/issues) you uncover!<br/>
+I welcome <a href="https://github.com/chrisgurney/obsidian-note-toolbar/discussions">your feedback</a> and any <a href="https://github.com/chrisgurney/obsidian-note-toolbar/issues">issues</a> you uncover!<br/>
 <br/>
 <blockquote>
   <ol>